-Contran and certain of its subsidiaries participate in a combined information technology data recovery program that Contran provides from a data recovery center that it established.
-Pursuant to the program, Contran and certain of its subsidiaries, as a group, share information technology data recovery services.
+Contran and certain of its subsidiaries participate in a combined information technology data services program that Contran provides for primary data processing and failover.
 The program apportions its costs among the participating companies.
-We paid Contran \$.2 million in 2019 and \$.3 million in each of 2020 and 2021 for such services.
+The aggregate amount we paid Contran for such services was \$.3 million in each of 2020, 2021 and 2022.
 Under the terms of a sublease agreement between Contran and Kronos, Kronos leases certain office space from Contran.
-Kronos paid Contran \$.1 million in 2019 and \$.4 million in each of 2020 and 2021 for such rent and related ancillary services.
-We expect that these relationships with Contran will continue in 2022.
+Kronos paid Contran \$.4 million in each of 2020 and 2021 and \$.5 million in 2022 for such rent and related ancillary services.
+We expect that these relationships with Contran will continue in 2023.